Bridging the Gap: Connecting Two Protected Forests in Southern Ohio

 It’s this rich forest habitat that the Conservancy seeks to protect as part of its "Sunshine Corridor" project.
 The area was selected as a priority for protection not only because of the remarkable biodiversity it harbors, but also because of its strategic location - the 6,000 acres along the corridor link the Conservancy's more than 20,000-acre Richard and Lucile Durrell Edge of Appalachia Preserve System with the 63,000-acre Shawnee State Forest, just some 2½ miles away at their closest points.

 Linking these two protected areas will create the largest contiguous, protected forestland in Ohio.
-As of 2016, the Conservancy is halfway to its goal, with 3,000 acres conserved.
+As of 2019, the Conservancy is over halfway to its goal, with more than 4,000 acres conserved.

 Why it's Important